 Compare the censored name with its original form on the back of my paperback copy of the same book:

 Googling “Philip K. censored” brings up a rash of hits: mostly forums and file-sharing pages.
-In this age of robots on Mars, nanobees on tumours, and Samuel Johnson on Twitter, the name of one of the twentieth century’s most gifted science fiction writers is not reproduced on certain web pages because it’s also a slang term for male genitalia.
+In this age of robots on Mars and nanobees on tumours, the name of one of the twentieth century’s most gifted science fiction writers is not reproduced on certain web pages because it’s also a slang term for male genitalia.

 Some people prefer only the most clinical terms to be used to refer to certain anatomical parts (sexual and excretory) and biological acts (ditto).
 They find slang synonyms inherently offensive, even taboo.